 You’ve probably noticed that a lot of the moments I’ve been fawning over are closeups.
 My final and favorite use of the technique lies in the indie extraordinaire, Never Rarely Sometimes Always.
 We follow Autumn and her cousin as they travel to New York to terminate an unintended pregnancy.
 At the clinic, she’s submitted to an intake exam – a series of questions that catch in your throat each time: “Has your partner physically hurt you?”
 “Has anyone forced you into a sexual act?”
 Eventually, Autumn stops answering, and the lingering silence tells us everything we need to know.

-This is the moment that stuck with me all year because it’s emblematic of what film can do as an empathy machine.
+This is the moment that stuck with me all year because it made me forget for a second that I was watching a movie.
+This scene is emblematic of what film can do as an empathy machine.
 Some of us will feel like we’re in the uncomfortable room with Autumn.
 The rest of us will recognize ourselves in Autumn.
 Movies, whether they’re playing in giant cathedrals or in our tiny living rooms, have the ability to transport us.
 Sometimes it’s not to a place we’d rather be, but towards a feeling we’ve never experienced before or don’t experience that often— however devastated that might leave us.
 This scene boasts the immersive, unspoken power of what an expert frame and a searing performance can do: make you feel.